-Have you looked in the mirror recently and found yourself feeling ashamed of the way you have been treating the people closest to you?
-Perhaps you’ve realized that your love is conditional and that you like to pull strings to make things happen the way you want?
+Have you looked in the mirror recently and felt ashamed of how you have been treating the people closest to you?
+Perhaps you’ve realized that your love is conditional and that you like to pull strings to make things happen the way you want.

 If this sounds like you, then the thought has crossed your mind: Am I a narcissist?